100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 mv accounts apps
 ```

 I made additional directory `apps` to keep all applications in it.
-It will help to keep the whole project well organized.
+It will help to keep the whole project well organized (I like it).

-Please add a new file `urls.py` in `backend/server/apps/accounts` with following content:
+Please add a new file `urls.py` in `backend/server/apps/accounts` with the following content:

 ```python
 # backend/server/apps/accounts file